KlasMvW/typesafe_units/README.md

 ## Introduction

 TU is a C++ header-only library for typesafe unit operations.
-With TU you create instances of structs that represent units and operate on these instead of operating on numbers.
+With TU you create instances of templated structs that represent units and operate on these instead of operating on numbers.

 ```c++
 Unit<prefix::milli, Second> s(5.0f);